 Jung identified four primary archetypes: the Self, the persona, the shadow, and the syzygy, that is, the divine inner marriage of the masculine and feminine, as embodied by the yin and yang and the Shiva and Shakti.
 This page provides a rough outline of these concepts.

-- THE SELF: The Self is the central archetype as well as the archetype that contains all other archetypes, as imagined in the pictures above.
+- THE SELF: The Self is the central archetype as well as the archetype that contains all other archetypes.

 - THE PERSONA: The different masks we wear as we play out the various roles in our lives.
 Often trying to shield the ego, the mask presents the face we want the world to see while also attempting to conceal our true nature.

 - THE SHADOW: Where we repress feelings, thoughts, memories, experiences, and unfulfilled ambitions.
 Our shadow often unknowingly projects our negative qualities onto other people.
 What we dislike about another is likely the projection of our own unconscious flaws.